 1-Miami | Florida

 I’ve no doubt Florida is fun!
-And of course, you can be tempted to visit Orlando and indulge Walt Disney World and hundreds of miles of stunning beaches can inspire you to see more of this beautiful part of South Eastern in the U.S state?
+And of course, you can be tempted to visit Orlando and indulge in Walt Disney World and hundreds of miles of stunning beaches can inspire you to see more of this beautiful part of South Eastern in the U.S state?

-But I would start in Miami to check all flavours and colours of Cuban food, heritage and architecture, as well pop to Key West to pay a visit to the Ernest Hemingway Home and Museum.
+But I would start in Miami to check all flavours and colours of Cuban food, heritage and architecture, as well as pop to Key West to pay a visit to the Ernest Hemingway Home and Museum.

 I have no doubts that I would spend more than one day in Savannah.
 This coastal city is home to beautiful parks and stunning red-brick architecture.
 Have a stroll the River Street and don’t forget to visit the cathedral of St. John The Baptist – also known as “The Sistine of the South.

 If time is not a probably, lost yourself on the sandy beaches of Tybee Island, only 20 minutes from Savannah downtown.
 A boat trip to Cumberland Island is also highly recommended.